Vorlesung und Seminar

 - Lecture in LSF

 Students will better understand to what extent stock market are efficient and to what extent potential inefficiencies can be translated into profitable quantitative trading strategies.
-The acquired skills and knowledge are highly relevant for work in the financial industry (e.g., asset or wealth management, equity research, fintech), but may also be of interest to economic research and teaching institutions, or regulatory authorities.
+The acquired skills and knowledge are relevant for work in the financial industry (e.g., asset or wealth management, equity research, fintech), but may also be of interest to economic research and teaching institutions, or regulatory authorities.

 - know the key insights of theoretical, experimental, and empirical research aiming at explaining these anomalies,